andreabradpitto/SofAr-project/V-rep/readme.md

 	- start the simulation (‘start’);
 	- put it in pause in order to restart from the last configuration you reached (‘pause’);
 	- stop the simulation (‘stop’) leading the robot arm to the default configuration;
 	- set a default configuration you like for each one of the 7 joints (‘set_default’).
-In the original default configuration each joint is set to 0.
+In the original default configuration each joint is set to 0 and only values belonging to the interval [-1,1] are allowed.
 	- close the user interface, all the running topics and the simulator environment ('exit')

-To change the input rate, the shell commands from inside the “baxter” folder are:
+To change the input rate, the shell commands from inside the “V-rep” folder are:

 ```sh
 cd src